Distributions, Section 19 Notices, and Tax Reinvestment

 • Return of capital is NOT a dividend.
 It is the shareholder's own money being returned.
 Not taxable in the year received, but reduces cost basis.

-• Section 19(a) notice is required when a distribution contains anything other than net investment income.
+• A dividend-source notice is required when a distribution contains anything other than net investment income.
 A fund that pays a distribution sourced partly from capital gains or return of capital must send the notice.

-• Rule 19a-1 specifies the content of the Section 19(a) notice (breakdown of investment income, realized gains, return of capital).
+• The implementing rule specifies the notice's content (breakdown of investment income, realized gains, return of capital).

-How often may a fund distribute capital gains under Rule 19b-1?
+How often may a fund distribute long-term capital gains?

 • A regulated investment company may distribute long-term capital gains no more than once every 12 months